ya-developer/CLTissueBundle/Resources/doc/usage.md

 ## IMPORTANT

+**I highly recommend you to research the security issues involved before using any of these packages on a production server!**

-Although this should be enough to keep any evil-doers from uploading viruses to this particular form, you must keep in mind that there are many more ways to abuse uploads than just uploading a virus.
+Although following these steps should be enough to keep most evil-doers from uploading infected files to your form, I can never give any 100% guarantee!
+You should take care in keeping your virus-scanner's signature database up-to-date, otherwise new viruses may get through.
+But you should also keep in mind that there are many more ways to abuse uploads than just uploading an infected file!

+**Make sure your application cannot be manipulated to execute any of the uploaded files!
+Not even those deemed 'clean'!**

 For instance, if you were to keep this file available within your web-directory after it has been uploaded, you better make sure that there is NO CHANCE that the file may get executed by your application in one way or another.